 And of the books with this consciousness, Martin located, most of the people of the satisfactory-acknowledged—from acclaimed older titles consisting of Owl Moon, Blueberries for Sal, and We’re Going on a Bear Hunt to recent works which include Do Princesses Wear Hiking Boots?
 And Jo MacDonald Hiked inside the Woods—are about white kids.
 A few (such as The Girl Who Loved Wild Horses and The Not-So-Great Outdoors) characteristic protagonists of color who aren’t especially African American, but broadly speaking, depictions of black children as small wasteland adventurers are in large part absent from the genre.
-(Similarly, classic younger-person literature approximately outside exploration or wilderness survival is essentially white and nonblack; think
+(Similarly, classic younger-person literature about outside exploration or wilderness survival is essentially white and nonblack; think

 Hatchet, My Side of the Mountain, Julie of the Wolves, and Dogsong.)